-I am a second-year PhD student at Heriot-Watt University (Edinburgh), under the supervision of Alessandro Sisto.
+I am a third-year PhD student at Heriot-Watt University (Edinburgh), under the supervision of Alessandro Sisto, and a proud member of the Heriot-Watt GGT group.
 Previously, I was awarded a Studentship at the Scuola Normale Superiore of Pisa, and I completed a Master's degree at the University of Pisa.

 Five useless facts about me